Money in Brazil

 Brazil - Money

-At its 17–18 September meeting, the Central Bank of Brazil’s Monetary Policy Committee (COPOM) unanimously decided to chop the benchmark SELIC interest rate from 6.00% to a new historical low at 5.50%.
-The move was widely expected by market analysts and marked the Bank’s second consecutive cut and a continuation of the easing cycle to help support the economic recovery.
+At its 4–5 February meeting, the Central Bank of Brazil’s Monetary Policy Committee (COPOM) unanimously voted to cut the benchmark SELIC interest rate from 4.50% to a new record low of 4.25%, as had been expected.

-Our panelists are still taking the latest decision into account and an updated Consensus Forecast will be released on 8 October.
+FocusEconomics panelists are taking the Bank’s latest move into account and new forecasts will be released on 18 February.

 Brazil - Money Data